AdobeDocs/experience-manager-65.it-IT/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
-title: Integrazione di Form Bridge con il portale personalizzato per i moduli HTML5
+title: Integrazione di Form Bridge con portale personalizzato per HTML5 Forms
 seo-title: Integrating Form Bridge with custom portal for HTML5 forms
-description: È possibile utilizzare l’API FormBridge per ottenere o impostare i valori dei campi del modulo dalla pagina HTML e inviare il modulo.
+description: È possibile utilizzare l’API FormBridge per ottenere o impostare i valori dei campi modulo dalla pagina HTML e inviare il modulo.
 seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference